urbanjost/M_CLI/README.md

 you would use to execute the program with all values specified.

 you read the output as the NAMELIST group ARGS.

+Now call a routine to handle error and help-related text

 Now all the values in the namelist should be updated using values from the command line and ready to use.